Azerbaijani Ombudsman addresses international organizations on French Senate resolution (UPDATE)

 According to the statement, this resolution of the country's Senate, which hasn't raised any objections against Armenian atrocities on the Azerbaijani historical lands for 30 years, is an example of disrespect for human rights and freedoms.
 The Armenian vandalism resulted in the death on injuries of thousands of civilians, including children and women, as well as in serious humanitarian problems in the region.

 "The UN Charter is among the documents binding on all UN member states, including the French state.
-Once again we remind the French senators of Article 2 of the UN Charter, the Helsinki Final Act of 1975, and the principles enshrined in these documents, particularly non-interference in matters falling within the domestic jurisdiction, inviolability of borders, respect for the territorial integrity, and fundamental human rights and freedoms," said the statement.
+Once again we remind the French senators of the UN Charter's 2nd Article, the Helsinki Final Act of 1975, and the principles enshrined in these documents, particularly non-interference in matters falling within the domestic jurisdiction, inviolability of borders, respect for the territorial integrity, and fundamental human rights and freedoms," said the statement.

+Besides, the statement noted that the Ombudsman repeatedly sent appeals to the international community with information about war crimes committed by the leadership of Armenia, the contamination of Azerbaijani lands with mines, non-provision of any information by Armenia about the fate of more than 4,000 missing Azerbaijanis, and about other actions of Armenia, which contradict to universal and international law principles.

+The resolution adopted by the French Senate, according to the statement, nothing mentioned about the almost 30-year occupation of Azerbaijani lands by Armenia, its massacres of civilians, the looting of Azerbaijani cities and villages, the gross violation of the rights of hundreds of thousands of Azerbaijanis, and the policy of ethnic cleansing carried out by Armenia on the historical lands of Azerbaijan.